Area of Refuge Requirements in Arizona

 Does your Arizona Building Meet Local Area of Refuge Requirements?

 Knowing local area of refuge requirements can save your firm tens of thousands of dollars in fines.
-The state of Arizona has its own building code.
-While Arizona's current building code is largely based on the 2012 International Building Code (IBC), there are some differences in cities like Phoenix.
+Please see below to see the overview of what is required in your area.
 Be sure to check local codes before building in Arizona.
-Cornell Communications is the expert on area of refuge requirements in Arizona, and guarantees your facility will meet all local building codes.
+Cornell Communications is the expert on area of refuge systems and strives to clarify the local building codes.
+However, be sure to check local building codes with your AHJ or state official before building in Arizona.
+Contact us today for assistance!

 - Assisted living facilities